-Challenging behaviour in children with autism spectrum disorder
+Challenging behaviour in children and teenagers with autism spectrum disorder

 All children can behave in ways that parents find difficult or challenging to manage.
 But children with autism spectrum disorder (ASD) are more likely to do so.